 Loss of company culture

-One of the main leadership challenges businesses fear in 2021 is the loss of company culture as employees go remote.
+One of the main leadership challenges businesses fear in the move to remote work is the loss of company culture.

 In the move to remote work, building a teamwork culture is more important than ever.
 Teamwork has a positive impact on employee engagement, improves happiness, and increases productivity.
 However, getting everyone to work together is difficult if people don’t know what they are working towards and why.
 In a remote team, teamwork is impossible if employees don’t have the right tools.
 Providing all employees with the communication and collaboration tools they need is the first step to maintaining and building a strong remote culture.